Advisement and Transition

 Icebreaker links (PDF): see additional activities to help get to know your students Learn the layout of campus

 Scavenger Hunt (PDF) on campus for photos of various campus offices and facilities.
-Ask students to draw a map of SUNY Cortland and how they perceive the campus.
+Ask students to draw a map of SUNY Cortland (and the local community) and how they perceive the campus (and community).

 Introduce students to the LIBRARY.
 Click